 As I said already, there are quite a few differences between a softball glove and a baseball glove, though you don’t notice it at first.
 You see, the overall design of each glove compliments their respective sports.
 Before I get into greater details, let me give you a quick chart highlighting the major differences between them.

-Baseball Gloves vs Softball Gloves
+Key Factors | Baseball Gloves | Softball Gloves |

-Size Range11.25 to 12.5 inches11.5 to 15 inches
+Size Range | 11.25 to 12.5 inches | 11.5 to 15 inches |

 · Size Range